worldbank/GEEST/README.md

 1. Navigate to and select GHS-SMOD raster input.

+   **Input File:** *Urbanization/GHS_SMOD_E2020_GLOBE_R2023A_54009_1000_V1_0_R7_C12.tif*

-2. Enter alternate raster output file name if desired.
+3. Enter alternate raster output file name if desired.

-3. Click "Execute" button to run the algorithm.
+4. Click "Execute" button to run the algorithm.

-4. Status text next to the "Execute" button will appear and let you know once processing is complete.
+5. Status text next to the "Execute" button will appear and let you know once processing is complete.

-5. The output raster file will be stored in the project folder set in the "Setup" tab, under the "Place Characterization" folder (_Project\_ Folder/Place Characterization/Raster\_output.tif_).
+6. The output raster file will be stored in the project folder set in the "Setup" tab, under the "Place Characterization" folder (*Project_Folder/Place Characterization/LOU_Raster_output.tif*).

 #### 4.5.8 Size of Housing